-The control of non-conforming Hot rolled products of structural steels or Stainless steels or parts thereof and the corrective actions to be taken are entirely the responsibility of the manufacturer, who must document the detailed procedures thereto in the works' manual.
+The control of non-conforming structural components in steel or aluminium or parts thereof and the corrective actions to be taken are entirely the responsibility of the manufacturer, who must document the detailed procedures thereto in the works' manual.

 - In the event of non-conformity, it is the responsibility of the manufacturer to take appropriate measures in accordance with the relevant detailed procedures documented in the works' manual.